MTH 119 : Fundamental Statistics

 - Create and interpret distributions of data using various types of charts and graphs.

-- Determine the appropriate measures of center and dispersion for different types of distributions and use them to describe the properties of the distributions, and use the Empirical Rule.
+- Determine the appropriate measures of center and dispersion for different types of distributions and use them to describe the properties of the distributions, and

 - Perform least squares regression and use the results to describe and make inferences about data.